MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 This topic provides information on implementation of a Custom Media Source within the Frame Server architecture.

-## AV Stream vs. Custom Media Source
+## AV Stream and Custom Media Source options

 When deciding how to provide video capture stream support within the Frame Server architecture, there are two main options: AV Stream and Custom Media Source.